Figuring out the value of your home is an art.

 - If you have a single wide and there are no single wides that have sold recently… then you MIGHT have to list it at 50% less than the double wides.
 I say MIGHT because it could be a highly desirable park where there are a lot of buyers.
 If there are a lot of buyers you might be able to sell it for only 20% less than the doubles.

 - When choosing comparable homes, keep the sizes at plus or minus 15%.
 Meaning if you’re home is 1500 square feet, then look at homes that are anywhere from 1275 to 1775 (exception, if your house is below 1,000 square feet, then a 950 square foot house SEEMS much smaller than a 1100 square foot house just based on the fact that you’re dealing with three digits rather than 4.

 - However, keep in mind, that buyers aren’t too picky about it.
-If you have a 800 square foot house but the lay out seems very large, than its possible compare with a bigger home.
+If you have a 800 square foot house but the lay out seems very large, then its possible to compare with a bigger home.

 - If there are absolutely no similar size homes, then consider then size up, and remove 10% if its not more than 500 square feet.
 If its more than 500 square feet, then 15%.
 If its more than 1000 square feet difference, then 25% or more.

-- Remember that rating I told you to write down.
+- Remember that rating I told you to jot down.
 Now give the other homes a rating

-- Can’t see pictures of the homes that recently sold?
+- Can’t see images of the homes that recently sold?
 Then drive by.

 - It’s best to set a price range to each type of condition.
 Look at all size homes for this.

 - There’s a certain price scope for condition in the park; meaning, an excellent home might sell for $10,000 more, or a poor condition might sell for $30,000 less.
 You can visually see a pattern if you look at all the homes sold.

 - If there are very few homes sold, then best bet is to consider all homes were sold with same condition and look at a average price.
 Remove all the odd-ball sales and just look what seems normal price for your type of home.